 So if he can tie Romney to it, fine and dandy.

-He doesn't intend to ever get rid of Obamacare, but he wants to tie Romney care around his Romney's neck.
+He doesn't intend to ever get rid of Obamacare, but he wants to tie Romney care around Romney's neck.

-So in that case, why would the LA Times, state-controlled media, be out with a story that's harmful to Romney rather than a story that would build Romney up.
+So in that case, why would the L.A.
+Times, state-controlled media, be out with a story that's harmful to Romney rather than a story that would build Romney up?

-And you just heard the call, so we don't want a rhino here.
+So we don't want a rhino here.

 And you add that to George Will saying that the Republican Party looks at Romney as a great technocrat, meaning good, that's what they want.

-So the long knives are out from Romney, or for Romney, from people that you would not expect to be trying to take him out.
+So the long knives are out from Romney or for Romney from people that you would not expect to be trying to take him out.

-the media, supporters of Obama.
+I.e. the media, supporters of Obama.

-When it comes to Mitt Romney at first, I thought possibly you were the dumb one.
+When it comes to Mitt Romney, at first, I thought possibly you were the dumb one.

 But then I realized it's not that you're dumb at all.